ComteHerrapait/candidate_atomiser/README.md

 # Warning
 Please do not push code containing authentification info, use the config files and keep them local.

-# ERRROR : resource stopwords not found.
+# ERROR : resource stopwords not found.
 if you get this error, please run this : `nltk.download('stopwords')`